cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 Since OpenAI embeddings calculation is based on **text**, the binned-text approach is used here.

-In Machine Learning, conversely, one instead typically uses **normalized numeric "feature" columns**.
+In Machine Learning, conversely, one instead typically uses **normalized numeric "feature" columns** in the training dataset.

 ---